Friday, 18 October 2024

 I confess I was close to leaving at this point.
 Not even a Chiffchaff had showed to brighten my day.

 Then, in a far corner, I detected the smallest of movements.
 A bird surely?
 Through my bins I could see it was much obscured in the tops of the plants it was feeding on and its plumage was dull and featureless.
-My first thought was probably House Sparrow but they are sociable birds rarely to be found on their own.
+My first thought was probably a House Sparrow but they are sociable birds rarely to be found on their own.
 Possibly a redpoll as they are seen here regularly or maybe, just maybe this was the rosefinch after all.
 On Shetland at this time of year you check everything meticulously as you never know.

 The bird was much obscured by the plants it was feeding on, moving from stem to stem where the seeds were at their most prolific and always very much hidden but gradually it came more into the open and then I could see it was indeed a Common Rosefinch

-Being a first year bird it was hardly the most riveting of birds to look at, plumage wise, looking more like a very big House Sparrow with overall dull, greyish brown, streaked plumage, a couple of buff wing bars and a beady black eye in a rather plain face.
+Being a first year bird it was hardly the most riveting of birds to look at, plumage wise, looking more like a very big female House Sparrow with overall dull, greyish brown, streaked plumage, a couple of buff wing bars and a beady black eye in a rather plain face.
 Nonetheless it was a good bird to see.One for the connoisseur is perhaps the best way of looking at it.

 It is almost unique to find oneself alone with a good bird on Shetland and in a popular and well known birding spot at that, unless you find a bird yourself which was the case here.
 Slowly the rosefinch revealed more and more of itself as it fed on the seeds of the unidentifiable plant.
 Clumsily moving around in the plant tops seeking out the best seeds it was for a while fully in the open before sinking back into cover.
 The sun came out and the bird took on a bit more colour by which I mean it became more brownish than grey but still undeniably drab!